neilbenjamin/schedule_planner_capstone/README.md

     * **Example:** `ALLOWED_HOSTS='your-app-name.onrender.com,www.your-custom-domain.com'`
     * **Note:** Your `settings.py` is configured to automatically include Render's external hostname (`RENDER_EXTERNAL_HOSTNAME`) if it's available, so you might only need to set this for additional custom domains.

-## 4. Use
+## 4. App Operation

 -   Create an account
 -   Log in
 -   View schedule
-- add, update or delete
+-   Add, update, or delete entries
 -   Contact Admin

-## 5 Images
+## 5. Images

 Here are some screenshots and visual aids for the Schedule Planner: